FIMPs in a two-component dark matter model with $Z_2 \times Z_4$ symmetry: FIMP dark matter

+In Fig.~\ref{fig11}, we show $\Omega_\chi h^2$ and $\Omega_S h^2$ as functions of $m_S$, with $\lambda_{dh}=10^{-11}$, $\lambda_{ds}=10^{-14}$, $m_\chi=100$~GeV fixed.
+The value of $\Omega_\chi h^2$ is almost unchanged as $m_S$ increases for fixed $m_\chi$ and $y_{sf}$, as can be seen in Fig.~\ref{fig11}(a).
+As for $\Omega_Sh^2$, one can see a sharp drop at around $m_S \approx m_2/2$ in Fig.~\ref{fig11}(b), where the decay $h_2\to SS$ becomes kinematically closed and $2\to2$ annihilation processes take over.
+For $m_S>m_2$, the scattering $h_2h_2\to SS$ itself becomes kinematically forbidden at zero temperature and proceeds only via the thermal tail, in complete analogy with the forbidden freeze-in scenario for $\chi$ discussed above~\cite{Li:2023ewv}.
+Consequently $\Omega_Sh^2$ decreases further with increasing $m_S$.
+We obtain a similar conclusion for $m_2=2$~TeV, where the curves drop at about $m_S=1$~TeV.
+Similarly, the green lines, which correspond to a smaller $y_{sf}$, lie above the blue ones for fixed $m_2$, as noted above.

-where we used Eq.~\ref{y1} and Eq.~\ref{om1}.
-In the case of $m_2=1$ TeV,$m_{\chi}=1$ GeV and DM relic density is totally composed by $\chi$, one can estimate that $y_{sf}$ should be smaller than $\mathcal{O}(10^{-11})$.
-When $m_{\chi}$ is larger than $m_2/2$, $\chi$ production is generated via the $2\to 2$ processes and the Yukawa coupling $y_{sf}$ can not necessarily be so small.
-We stress that the results shown in this and all the following figures were obtained with Micromegas and not with the analytical expressions obtained in the text, which serve instead as a check and illustrate the functional dependence on the different parameters.
+We stress that the results shown in this and all the following figures were obtained with \textsc{micrOMEGAs}~\cite{Alguero:2023zol} and not with the analytical expressions obtained in the text, which serve instead as a check and illustrate the functional dependence on the different parameters.